 Binghamton University has partnered with Rave Mobile Safety to provide an emergency alert system capable of delivering messages to your University and personal email addresses, your cell phone, and the University's Facebook and Twitter accounts.
 Students will receive a welcome email as they enroll at the University, with instructions for reviewing and managing contact information within Rave.
 Faculty and staff are also encouraged to register for the service.

-If you want to receive text notifications, you will need to log in to enter or verify your cell phone number and provider.
-Otherwise, you will be notified of emergency situations only via e-mail.
+Students, staff and/or faculty who want to receive text notifications will need to register a cell phone number into the B-ALERT system.
+Otherwise, you will be notified of emergency situations only via email.
 Note that your cellular phone provider may charge a per-text message fee for the delivery of emergency notifications to your phone.

 We encourage you to login to the Rave Wireless site to confirm your contact information and choose your notification preferences.

 Binghamton University and Rave do not charge students, faculty or staff for sending or receiving messages through this service.
 However, your carrier's standard messaging and/or data charges may apply.
-Please consult the details of your mobile phone plan.
+Consult the details of your mobile phone plan.

 The University will only send you messages related to critical campus information and emergencies.
 You will never receive advertisements and your information is never provided to advertisers.

 Can my parents register for B-ALERT?

 Only Binghamton University students, staff and faculty may have a full B-ALERT account.
 Although your parents cannot create their own account, there are several ways they can easily receive official University alerts.
 Each of these options will provide the same message, therefore selecting only one option is necessary.

 You can register their devices into your account.
 You can enter up to three email addresses and three cellular contacts for each account.
 Log into the getrave.com site and you may choose to add additional contacts.